tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/如何授权Bucket实现截图存储_intl_en.md

-This document describes how to store CSS screenshots or porn detection data in a COS bucket.
-You need to create a COS bucket, authorize CSS to store data in it, and then configure CSS screencapturing and porn detection settings in the CSS Console.
-After doing so, CSS screenshots and porn detection data can be stored in the bucket.
+This document describes how to store screenshots or porn detection data in a COS bucket.
+You need to create a COS bucket, authorize CSS to store data in it, and then configure live screencapture and porn detection settings in the CSS console.
+After doing so, screenshots and porn detection data can be stored in the bucket.
 (This feature is available in the new version of console.)
 ### Creating a COS bucket
 1. Log in to the COS Console and select [Bucket List](https://console.cloud.tencent.com/cos5/bucket).
 2. Click **Create Bucket**, enter the corresponding information on the pop-up page, and click **OK**.